Canada Enrollment Agreement

 Tuition and Fees

 The tuition charge covers costs for instruction and supervised laboratory periods; however, it does not cover the costs of books and supplies.
 All tuition is paid Canadian cash par.
-Any future change in tuition or fee rates will be posted in various locations within the University at least one month prior to implementation and will apply to future terms.
+Any future change in tuition or fee rates will be posted in various locations within the University at least one month prior to implementation and will apply to future mods.
 Semester payments in all courses are due on or before the start of each semester, unless other financing arrangements have been made.
 Students are charged tuition only for the full and partial semesters that they attend.
 Prepaid tuition for a semester beyond that in which a student withdraws is fully refundable.
+Program Names listed in the below charts with "-DE" are Distance Education programs.
+Programs with delivery method of hybrid, are programs that contain residential (on campus) courses and online courses.

 ASSOCIATE DEGREE PROGRAMS